Brenton Systermans

 Brenton Systermans is an expedition doctor and guide who loves nothing more than getting his clients up and down a mountain safely and with all their digits intact!

-As a doc, Brent has volunteered at the Himalayan Rescue Association’s famous high altitude clinic, Everest ER as well as their Pheriche clinic.
-He’s had stints with the Australian Army and the Australian Antarctic Division as an ExMO (expedition medical officer).
-He’s also involved in training the next generation of expedition docs, working as a Lecturer in Healthcare in Remote and Extreme Environments at the University of Tasmania.
+As a doctor, Brent has volunteered at the Himalayan Rescue Association’s famous high-altitude clinic, Everest ER, and the Pheriche Clinic.
+He’s had stints with the Australian Army and the Australian Antarctic Division as an ExMO (expedition medical officer) and currently works with Australia’s high-performance winter athletes at the Olympic Winter Institute of Australia.
+He’s also involved in training the next generation of expedition medics as the Course Coordinator for the Healthcare in Remote and Extreme Environments program at the University of Tasmania.

-Having grown up in regional Victoria, he spent his youth trekking, climbing and skiing in the Victorian High Country and Grampians National Park.
-Prior to commencing medical school he worked as an Outdoor Instructor and at Falls Creek ski resort.
+Having grown up in regional Victoria, he spent his youth trekking, climbing, and skiing in the Victorian High Country and Grampians National Park.
+Before commencing medical school, he worked as an Outdoor Instructor at Falls Creek Ski Resort.

 Brent loves exploring our fantastic planet and sharing his knowledge of mountain medicine.